mstidd2/vscode-ide-for-TM4C123/README.md

         - The last line idicates that a USB device was connected
 - Now determine the permissions set on the device:
     - `$ ll /dev/ttyACM0`
+        - This should result in something like:
             ![ttyACM0 Perms](pics/ttyACM0_perms.png)
 - Verify that the desired user account has access:
     - `$ groups mark`
+        - This should result in something like:
             ![Dmesg Output](pics/groups.png)
 - If permission issues are still occuring, the computer may need to be resarted to load the new rules files.